VITA-Group/o1-planning/README.md

 ## TODO List
 We will update the detailed information and share access to more files soon.
-- [ ] Released detail experiments evaluation
+- [ ] Released detailed experiments evaluation
 - [ ] project page
-- [ ] Automation script (this would be take a while to format)
+- [ ] Automation script (this would take a while to format)

 ## The File Hierarchy: